Using Exponential Audio Reverbs in Music Production

-In the video below, learn how to use reverb plug-ins from Exponential Audio, the newest member of the iZotope family, for music production.
+In the video below, learn how to use reverb plug-ins from Exponential Audio for music production.
 Discover how to enhance the elements of a mix using time-based effects like reverb, chorusing, delay, and more.

-R4 is the more fully featured successor to R2, another beloved reverb from Exponential Audio.
-Think of R4 as a character reverb which has a reverb engine that affects the dry signal in a more pronounced, colorful and musical way.
-NIMBUS on the other hand, offers a more clean, transparent and natural reverb.
+Think of R4 as a character reverb that has a reverb engine that affects the dry signal in a more pronounced, colorful and musical way.

 One of R4’s most exciting features is the freeze module, which freezes the reverb tail indefinitely when you engage it over some audio.
 This can open up exciting sound design possibilities, allowing you to create rich, expansive soundscapes.
 When you turn up the ‘mix’ parameter, you should hear only the frozen reflections and the dry audio.